vestrel00/contacts-android/howto/howto-sync-contact-data.md

 ## Custom data from other apps may be synced

-This library has no control over contact data that belongs to other apps and services.
-For example, Google Contacts, WhatsApp, and other apps define their own set of custom data that their own sync adapters sync with their own remote services, which requires authentication.
+This library does not sync contact data that belongs to other apps and services.
+For example, [Google Contacts][google-contacts], WhatsApp, and other apps define their own set of custom data that their own sync adapters sync with their own remote services, which requires authentication.

+> For more info, read [How do I integrate custom data from other apps?](/howto/howto-integrate-custom-data-from-other-apps.md)

 ## This library does not provide sync adapters